System Design Space

 Abstraction layers and system contracts

-The book shows how hardware and software layers stay decoupled through stable interfaces.
+The book shows how hardware and software layers stay aligned through stable interfaces.

 • ISA separates software from a specific chip implementation: compilers and OS target a contract, not transistor wiring.